Foods High in Phosphorus

 The human body gets phosphorus from the balanced and nutritious diet as it is naturally found in so many foods.
-Prepared food, colas and other canned and bottled drinks contain the high level of phosphorus.
+Prepared food, colas and other canned and bottled drinks contain a high level of phosphorus.
 Consumption of such things must be controlled in order to have a healthy body.
-In America, people eat a lot of prepared foods, colas and they are at a risk of hyperphosphatemia.
+In America, people eat a lot of prepared foods, colas and they are at risk of hyperphosphatemia.
 Phosphorus intake of Americans has been increased by 10-15%.

 What is the relation between phosphorus, calcium, vitamin D and the parathyroid hormone?

 In relation with kidney, they all play a vital role in controlling the levels of phosphorus in the bloodstream.

 - Healthy bones and teeth are formed by calcium and phosphorus

 - Healthy kidneys play a role in keeping these two vitamins in balance in the blood

 - Kidney also play a role in the conversion of vitamin D in an active hormone (calcitriol) that helps in the absorption of more calcium from the intestine into the blood